jessica-richards/oxford-judo-club/Oxford-University-Judo-Club-Constitution.md

 **2.5** No practice session of any form shall take place except under the overall direction of a full or associate member holding a currently validated coaching award of the British Judo Association or of the International Judo Federation and who has been individually approved by the Director of the University Sports Centre.

 **2.6** Practice sessions shall normally take place in the Iffley Road Dojo.
-Up to four sessions per a week shall be held during full University term, at times to be published in the Sports Centre notice board.
+Up to four sessions per week shall be held during full University term, at times to be published on the Sports Centre notice board.
 Out of term sessions will be held on days and at times to be agreed in advance with the Director of the Sports Centre.
 All practice sessions and the appropriate coaching resources may be shared with the Oxford City Judo Club under the auspices of Oxford Judo.

 **2.7** At least one practice session will be specifically designated for beginners.